Disclaimer: this by no means is a theory that will apply to everyone. It’s something that should be tweaked, adapted and definitely challenged.

 Here’s my advice:

 1. Of course the most “prestigious” companies will be the most competitive to intern at.
 Why not try small businesses?
 Start ups are looking for help ALL THE TIME.
 Believe me when I say, the smaller the business, the more you’ll learn.
-Yes, interning as an asset manager at Goldman Sachs looks super cool on your CV, but so does working at Jonga as a marketing intern who helped with a go-to- market strategy in Khayelitsha.
+Yes, interning as an asset manager at Goldman Sachs looks super cool on your CV, but so does working for Jonga as a marketing intern who helped with a go-to- market strategy in Khayelitsha.

 2. Position yourself as a proactive student who is interested and hungry to learn.